sssylvasss/scream/README.md

 ---

 ## 📋 **Project Overview**
-This project explores full-stack web development concepts and includes:
+This project is built to explore full-stack web development concepts and includes:
 - A **React** frontend for users to interact with.
-- A **Node.js/Express** backend for authentication, data handling, and moderation.
+- A **Node.js/Express** backend to handle data storage and authentication.
-- A **MongoDB Atlas** database to persist user accounts and screams.
+- A **MongoDB Atlas** database to persist messages.

-### User Features:
+Users can:
 - Sign up and sign in to access the app.
-- Post messages (screams) with **content moderation**.
+- Post messages (screams) with moderation filters for offensive content.
-- View screams posted by others.
+- View messages posted by others.
-- Automatic logout functionality.
-- Responsive and user-friendly UI.
+- Log out when done.

 ---